JeffPo's Tri-Color (Track Walker) Lamp Page

 This is a tri-color lamp used by track walkers.
 While most people refer to these as "track walker" lamps, they were generally advertised by the "tri-color" name.
 The cylindrical body is about 4.5 inches inches in diameter.
 The lamp is about 11 inches tall, including the handle.
 As the name implies, tri-color lamps were quite unique because they were like having three lamps in one.

 By turning the handle you could display clear, red, or green signals.
 The clear light was probably most used for illumination and inspection, though it could be used to signal too.
-I've got images of the lamp lit in the Lamp Usage section down below.
+I've got images of the lamp lit in the Track Walkers and Lamp Usage section down below.

 Here you see the revolving cylindrical sleeve from inside of the lamp.
 It was comprised of three windows.
 One was left blank, for the clear light.
 One had a red glass pane, for the red signal.
 And one had a green glass pane, for the green signal.
 The track walker simply rotated the top handle to place the desired color in front of the flame.